MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 ### Create a key vault and key by using PowerShell

-The key vault and key that you create here is used by the SQL Server Database Engine for encryption key protection.
+The key vault and key that you create here are used by the SQL Server Database Engine for encryption key protection.

 > [!IMPORTANT]
 > The subscription where the key vault is created must be in the same default Azure AD instance where the Azure AD service principal was created.
 If you want to use an Azure AD instance other than your default instance for creating a service principal for the SQL Server Connector, you must change the default Azure AD instance in your Azure account before you create your key vault.
 To learn how to change the default Azure AD instance to the one you want to use, see the "Frequently asked questions" section of [SQL Server Connector maintenance & troubleshooting](../../../relational-databases/security/encryption/sql-server-connector-maintenance-troubleshooting.md#AppendixB).